-three or more loose or liquid stools per 24 hours; or
+Three or more loose or liquid stools per 24 hours, and/or

-stools that are more frequent than what is normal for the individual.
+Stools that are more frequent than what is normal for the individual lasting <14 days, and/or

 Normally, approximately 10 liters of fluid consisting of ingested food and drink, in addition to secretions from the salivary glands, stomach, pancreas, bile ducts, and duodenum, enters the gastrointestinal tract every day.
 The small intestine is the major site for reabsorption.
 Overall, about 99% of the fluid is reabsorbed, leaving 0.1 liter to be excreted in the feces.
 Diarrhea occurs when various factors interfere with this normal process, resulting in decreased absorption or increased secretion of fluid and electrolytes, or increase in bowel motility.